th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 #### Generated events

-The following image contains events within the steps 5, 6 and 7 from the th2 reports.
+The following image contains events within steps 5, 6 and 7 from the th2 reports.

 ![](/img/getting-started/analyze/steps-5-6-7-report.png)